Photographer: NoahElhardt

 Cobra Lily Distribution, Habitat, and Ecology

-However, its uniqueness presents itself in yet another way.
-That’s because this species differs from all other pitcher plants in the Americas in one respect.
-That’s because it does not trap rainwater in its pitcher.
+Its uniqueness, though, presents itself in yet another way.
+That’s because this species differs from all other pitcher plants in the Americas in one relatively important respect.
+That’s due to the fact that it does not trap rainwater in its pitcher.
 Instead, it draws it from the roots.

 Species Sharing Its Range